 Following the same idea, the second-order moment is given by

 hence

 \end{proof}

-Note that the process $y_*(\cdot) \vert \yii$ is not a GP, although its finite-dimensional evaluation above remains Gaussian.
-The covariance structure cannot be expressed as a kernel that could be directly evaluated on any vector: the process is known as a \emph{degenerated GP}.
-In practice however, this does not bear much consequence as an arbitrary vector of timestamps $\tau$ can still be chosen, then we compute the hyper-posterior $p(\mu_0(\tau) \vert \yii)$, which yields the Gaussian distribution $p(y_*(\tau) \vert \yii)$ as above.
-For the sake of simplicity, we now rename the covariance matrix of the prior distribution as
+Note that the process $y_*(\cdot) \vert \yii$ is not strictly a GP, although its finite-dimensional evaluation \eqref{eq:prior} remains Gaussian.
+The covariance structure cannot be expressed as a kernel that could be directly evaluated at any timestamps: the process is known as a \emph{degenerated GP}.
+In practice however, this does not bear much consequence as any arbitrary vector of timestamps $\tau$ can be chosen at first, and computing hyper-posterior $p(\mu_0(\tau) \vert \yii)$ still yields to the Gaussian distribution $p(y_*(\tau) \vert \yii)$ as above.
+For the sake of simplicity, we now rename the covariance matrix of the multi-task prior distribution: